vanGoghhh/tp/docs/UserGuide.md

 ### 5.6 Deleting a job: `delete job`

-Deletes the specified job from the job listing.
+Have you successfully filled up the vacancies for a job listing and you no longer need to keep its details in CANdidates?
+To delete a particular job from the list, you can use the command below

 **Format:** `delete job INDEX`